Our Board is responsible for the overall governance and strategic direction of AustralianSuper

 This involves making sure an appropriate governance framework is not only in place, but is well maintained.

 Our Board is made up of up to six member representatives, up to six employer representatives and up to two independent representatives.
 We currently have five member representatives, five employer representatives, and one independent director.

 Meet our Board of Directors

 Heather Ridout is an Employer Director appointed by the Ai Group.
 She joined the AustralianSuper Board on 1 July 2007 and was appointed Chair in April 2013.
 Heather is a company director with a long history as a leading figure in the public policy debate in Australia.
 She is a Director of Sims Metal Management, ASX Ltd and Image Networks Holdings Pty Ltd. Other appointments include member of the Boards of: the Australian Chamber Orchestra, Asialink and Advance Australia Advisory Board.
 Heather has been a delegate to the B20, the key business advisory body to the international economic forum which includes business leaders from all G20 economies.
 Her previous appointments include: board member of the Reserve Bank of Australia, member of the Henry Tax Review panel, board member of Infrastructure Australia, Australian Workforce and Productivity Agency, Climate Change Authority, member of the National Workplace Relations Consultative Committee, and the Prime Minister’s Taskforce on Manufacturing.
 In 2014, Heather was made an Officer in the general division of the Order of Australia.
-She has been awarded an honorary Doctor of Business from Macquarie University and the University of Ballarat.
+She holds a Bachelor of Economics (honours) from the University of Sydney and has been awarded an honorary Doctor of Business from Macquarie University and the University of Ballarat.